 Most osteosarcoma begins sporadically, which means it appears in people who have no other diseases and no family history of bone cancer.
 Osteosarcoma may start because of overactive bone cells.
 Possible changes in genes that lead to this overactivity are being studied in a small number of families where siblings have developed osteosarcoma.
 Such changes, while very uncommon, may help doctors better understand how osteosarcoma begins in people with no family history of the disease, since similar genetic changes may occur in their cancer cells.

-Osteosarcoma is probably caused by a combination of genetic changes that together cause immature bone cells to become tumor cells instead of developing into bone.
+Osteosarcoma is probably caused by a combination of genetic changes that together cause immature bone cells to become tumor cells instead of developing into healthy bone.
 The same gene (called the RB gene) that is abnormal in many children with a rare type of eye cancer called retinoblastoma may also be associated with osteosarcoma.
 RB is a tumor suppressor gene that normally controls the growth of cells.
 When it is mutated (changed), it can no longer control cell growth, and a tumor can form.
 In addition, many other changes occur in the genes of osteosarcoma cells.

 There are several groups of people that are more likely to develop osteosarcoma:

 - Teenagers who are having a growth spurt are most likely to develop osteosarcoma.
 Researchers are looking for a link between rapid bone growth and tumor development.